 Mesca fell around blindly on his belt but felt no coins; he sat up and started to search more in-depth.
 But once again found no coins.

 “Someone’s robbed me.
 Hey Captain, one of your men has taken my coin from me during that fight.”

 The Captain lent out from behind the wheel.

 Mesca and Jester looked around at the crew as they all continued their work, none of them seeming interested in either of them.
-Jester lent down and whispered in Mesca’s ear, before storming off.
+Jester leaned down and whispered in Mesca’s ear before storming off.